kironono/tomato/README.md

 ## License

-`tomato` is distributed MIT license.
+`tomato` is distributed under the terms of the MIT license.

+See the [LICENSE](LICENSE) files in this repository for more information.